chandangupta1997/virtualBusinessCard/README.md

 #Chandan Gupta

+# approach

+followed rest api standards
+maintain endpoints
+well classified and efficient code easy to intigrate  (with user authentication and authorization )

 Key points
 this is simple backend projects where user post a request to get its virtual business card

 ********************Business Cart  Model********************
 Name of the Person
 Designation :string